FJortay/DISCO-Collective-Intelligence/README.md

 ## Summary

-Thie DISCO project lays the foundation for a **universal IT system for collective intelligence**.
+The DISCO project lays the foundation for a ***universal IT system for collective intelligence***.
 "Universal" means that it can be used by any organization regardless of its size or field of activity, from local associations to the State.

 DISCO is composed on two sub-projects :

 - [DICS Collaborating System](https://github.com/FJortay/DICS-Collaborating-System) : applications for collaborative decision making;

 - [DIOS Operating System](https://github.com/FJortay/DIOS-Operating-System) : operating system for a decentralized and wireless network.

 Further development : DICS will be supplemented by new collaborative applications for basic management functions : control & audit, project management.

 DISCO (DICS on DIOS) leverages the synergy between human and artificial intelligence to create an effective collective intelligence : HI+AI=CI.